-We note that there is a vast literature on different variants and models of voting paradoxes; see Gehrlein \cite{Geh02} for one survey of results in related settings.

-Given the dice models studied in \cite{CGGLM} and \cite{Pol17}, it is natural to study the probability of Condorcet paradox under impartial culture, conditioned on all pairwise elections being close to tied.
-The conditioning on elections being almost tied is also natural given the abundance or real life elections that are close to tied.
+Given the dice models studied in \cite{CGGLM} and \cite{Pol17}, it seems reasonable to study the probability of Condorcet paradox under impartial culture, conditioned on all pairwise elections being close to tied.
+The conditioning on elections being almost tied seems natural also given the abundance of real life elections that are close to tied.

 To define the model more precisely, for each pair of alternatives $\{a,b\}$, define the random variable $S^{(ab)}$ to be the number of voters that prefer $a$ to $b$, minus the number of voters preferring $b$ to $a$.
 In other words, the sign of $S^{(ab)}$ determines the alternative that wins the pairwise election.
-Let $Y^{(ab)} := \sgn(S^{(ab)})$ and $Y$ be a random tuple encoding the $K$ pairwise winners via the $Y^{(ab)}$, having $K$ entries with values in $\{-1, 1\}$.
+Let $Y^{(ab)} := \sgn(S^{(ab)})$ and $Y$ be the random tuple encoding the $K$ pairwise winners via the $Y^{(ab)}$, having $K$ entries with values in $\{-1, 1\}$.
 Furthermore, for $d \ge 1$, let $\cE_d$ be the event that $\left|S^{(ab)}\right| \le d$ for every pair $\{a,b\}$.
 We think of the event $\cE_d$ as ``the elections are $d$-close'', with $d=1$ corresponding to almost perfectly tied elections.

-Our main result for voting uses a multidimensional local limit theorem to show that the probability of Condorcet winner for almost tied elections goes to zero much faster than that in \eqref{eq:21}.
+Our main result for voting uses a multidimensional local limit theorem to show that the probability of Condorcet winner for almost tied elections goes to zero much faster than in \eqref{eq:21}.
 Actually, we prove the following stronger result.\begin{theorem} Let $n$ be odd, $d \ge 1$ and $y \in \{-1, 1\}^K$.
 Then,

 where $\alpha_k > 0$ depends only on $k$ and $o_k(1)$ denotes a function that depends only on $k$ (but not on $d$ or $y$) and goes to zero, as $n$ goes to infinity.

 In particular,

 and